andy489/Introduction_to_Programming_CPP/Tasks.md

 **4.16.** Write a function with signature *size_t checkNums(long num1, long num2)* , which returns a pointer to an array containing all the digits encountered both in num1 and num2.

+**4.17.** Write a bool function which chechs whether a set is a subset of another set.

 ## 5. Matrices

 **5.01.**